piszewc/python-deep-learning-data-science/README.md

 - [LinedIn](https://www.linkedin.com/in/piotr-szewc-9a3a4b117/)

 ## License
 This portfolio contains a variety of content, when some of them were created by Piotr Szewc, others are from third-parties.
-The third-party content is distributed uder the license provided by thouse parties.
+The third-party content is distributed under the license provided by those parties.

-The content developed by Piotr Szewc is distributed uder the following license (MIT):
+The content developed by Piotr Szewc is distributed under the following license (MIT):

 	Copyright 2018 Piotr Szewc